Jiahao-Fang/pnl_calculator/README.md

    - Alternative: We could store all results in memory and write them at the end, which would be faster but could consume significant memory in production environments

 2. **Container Choice**
-   - Current Implementation: Simple RingBuffer for FIFO and Stack for LIFO
+   - Current Implementation: Custom resizable RingBuffer for FIFO and Stack for LIFO
    - For latency-sensitive applications: Consider using [atomic-queue](https://github.com/Jiahao-Fang/atomic-queue), which provides high-performance lock-free queue implementations optimized for concurrent access

 3. **Ring Buffer Size Limitation**